UU-Human-Evolution/1MB438/Lab_3.md

 ##### Question   1

 How many putative genes do each method find?
+You can find this with the command line.

 ##### Question 2
 Look at the features (here a feature is a putative gene ) .
 Did both methods found the same genes?
 Is there any difference?
 Choose 3 examples and explain why you believe the predictions of both programs differ.